(Photo by Pixar / courtesy Everett Collection)

 Pixar’s follow-up took three years to hit theaters, and though A Bug’s Life is looked back on in the canon as a minor Pixar effort, everyone in 1998 rushed out to see it, and it again ended up grossing more than Disney’s then recent works like Hercules and Mulan.
 1999’s Toy Story 2 was a cultural event, and established Pixar as the one to take animation to the highest heights in the new century.
 What followed was a then-unprecedented run of Certified Fresh hits and box office smashes, from Monsters, Inc. and Finding Nemo to The Incredibles, WALL-E, and Up.

-2011’s Cars 2 broke the streak with Pixar’s first Rotten film, and the studio has since spent the past decade oscillating between returning to the sequel well (Monsters University, Finding Dory) and pulling up original property (Coco, Inside Out).
-Pixar closes out the 2010s with Toy Story 4 and along with it 25 years of a journey audiences all over have taken with Woody, Buzz, and their plastic and porcelain friends — inspiring us to take a long look at recent history and rank all Pixar movies – so far – by Tomatometer!
+2011’s Cars 2 broke the streak with Pixar’s first Rotten film, and the studio has since spent the past decade oscillating between returning to the sequel well (Monsters University, Finding Dory) and pulling up original property (Coco, Inside Out), closing out with Toy Story 4.
+And as we anticipate a double whammy in 2020 with Onward and Soul, we’re first taking a long look at the past 25 years, ranking all Pixar movies by Tomatometer!

 Critics Consensus: Cars 2 is as visually appealing as any other Pixar production, but all that dazzle can't disguise the rusty storytelling under the hood.

 Star racecar Lightning McQueen (Owen Wilson) and the incomparable tow truck Mater (Larry the Cable Guy) take their friendship to...
 [More]

 Adjusted Score: 78.22%